krisjdev/tinytapeout-sky-25a/projects/tt_um_wokwi_440004235377529857/docs/info.md

 ## External hardware

 This project uses only basic logic.
-The result can be verifies using LEDs.
+The result can be verified using LEDs.